tech-nidhi/Puzzle-Game/README.md

 # Sliding Puzzle Game

-A classic sliding puzzle game built with Python and Pygame, developed using the AI-powered **Amazon Q CLI**.
+I developed A classic sliding puzzle gamewith Python and Pygame,  using the AI-powered **Amazon Q CLI**.
 This project was created as part of the **“Build Games with Amazon Q CLI”** campaign, showcasing AI-assisted game development with natural language commands.

 ---